pro0o/raft-in-motion/README.md

 ## Intro...

 This simulation is purely based on the [Raft paper](https://raft.github.io/raft.pdf).
-I started off this project just testing out and simualting the Raft consensus algorithm in Go, and it was working decently.
-But then thought, why not **visualize** the whole process of the consensus?
-So, here's the simulation with visualization.
+I started off this project just testing & simulating the Raft consensus algorithm, and welll, visualization happened on the way :).

 Feel free to explore the Go-only simulation in the `raft-test` branch, its not well optimized though.